-In addition to being delayed by the coronavirus pandemic, the deployment of 5G in Mexico has also encountered major infrastructure and economic challenges.
+In addition to the delays caused by the coronavirus (COVID-19) pandemic, the deployment of 5G in Mexico has also encountered major infrastructure and economic challenges.
 Given the low levels of investment in telecommunications in recent years, the development of the necessary infrastructure mostly depends on the proactivity of operators and key industry players.
-By the end of 2020, Mexico had allocated 700 MHz of spectrum for International Mobile Telecommunications (IMT).
-Achieving better upload and download speeds depends on the bandwidth available to transmit the mobile signal.
-For this reason, the allocation of additional frequency bands across the spectrum will be necessary to meet the desired speed, coverage, and latency offered by 5G.
+By 2021, Mexico had allocated 503 MHz spectrum for International Mobile Telecommunications (IMT).
+Moreover, achieving better upload and download speeds depends on the bandwidth available to transmit the mobile signal.
+Consequently, allocating additional frequency bands across the spectrum is necessary to meet the desired speed, coverage, and latency offered by 5G.

+One of the biggest advantages provided by the adoption of 5G technology in Latin America was that it would improve people’s quality of life.
+For Mexican companies, however, 5G development meant flexibility in the lines of production, new business models, and reduced maintenance downtime.
 Overall, 5G antennas have gained high acceptance in Mexico.
-According to a 2020 survey, more than two-thirds of respondents approved – to a greater or lesser extent – the rollout of this technology.
-At least four of every ten smartphone users in the country even expressed their willingness to switch to the next-generation network as soon as it became available in their region.
-Although public perception is for the most part positive, concerns over the safety of 5G antennas continue to create reluctance among potential consumers.
-When asked about the health risks associated with this technology, as many as one quarter of those surveyed believed it could pose a threat to human health.
-Further education and information may be the only way to win skeptics over and increase the 5G adoption rate.
+More than two-thirds of respondents approved – to a greater or lesser extent – of this technology rollout.
+At least four out of ten smartphone users in the country even expressed their willingness to switch to the next-generation network as soon as it became available in their region.
+Although the public perception is mostly positive, concerns over the safety of 5G antennas continue to create reluctance among potential consumers.
+When asked about the health risks associated with this technology, one quarter of those surveyed believed it could threaten human health.

 This text provides general information.
 Statista assumes no